-Virtualization is far more than a buzzword.
-When done properly, it provides the means to get more done for less.
-Grantek has the experience and skillset to implement virtualization and hyper-virtualization properly.
-We can analyze the server workloads and help our customers determine the exact level of consolidation possible.
-The average physical server is under 20% utilized on average – leaving a huge opportunity for consolidation.
-Virtual servers configured on one physical server—called a virtual host–take advantage of the idle time to do more with less.
+Virtualization is more than just a buzzword.
+When implemented properly, Virtualization provides the means to get far more done, for less.
+Grantek has the experience and skillset to implement Virtualization and Hyper-Virtualization.
+We analyze server workloads, allowing customers to determine the exact level of consolidation possible.
+On average, a physical server is under 20% utilized, presenting a massive opportunity for consolidation.
+Virtual servers configured on one physical server (a “Virtual Host”) makes the most of the idle time.
 A virtual environment also greatly shortens new server provisioning time by bypassing hardware procurement, sometimes a factor critical to project success with tight timelines.
 Because of our broad experience across industries, we have the expertise to identify how to P2V (Physical to Virtual) or lifecycle systems onto a robust virtual platform.

 Virtualization brings several advantages to operations such as reducing the cost of purchasing and maintaining hardware, reducing the cost of power as the number of physical servers is reduced, and reducing the physical space required to house the servers.
 Virtualization can also decrease disaster recovery time, increase scalability and availability.